-This Plan is intended to guide future development within the Town of Kingsville for approximately a twenty year period or to the year 2031, in conformity with the planning horizon of the County of Essex Official Plan.
+This Plan is intended to guide future development within the Town of Kingsville for approximately a twenty-five year planning horizon in conformity with the planning horizon of the County of Essex Official Plan.
 All forecasts of growth and related land use requirements correspond to this planning period.
 The policies contained herein will be reviewed at least once every five years to ensure that they conform to Provincial Plans, if applicable, have regard to matters of Provincial interest as outlined in the Planning Act, are consistent with Provincial Policy Statements, are in conformity with the County of Essex Official Plan, and are appropriate given the Town's development circumstances and the desired policy direction of the Town.